* We're doing this for fun. I'm not about fancy websites or high tech stuff, just a "back to the basics" fed, really.

 * The World Title is, of course, the highest Title in WCF.
 All World Title matches will be judged with a 2 RP limit.

 * There are several secondary titles in WCF.
 They are the Television Title, Hardcore Title, Alpha Title, People's Title, and Internet Title.
-There are also Tag Team Championships.
+There are also Tag Team Championships and Trios Championships.

-* The Hardcore Title is a Title for people who don't want to be bound by the RP limits; Hardcore Title matches will have NO RP limit.
+* The Hardcore Title is a Title for people who don't want to be bound by the RP limits; Hardcore Title matches will have NO RP limit or word count limit.
 The three hour rule does apply, however.

 * The Alpha Title is only eligible to people who have never won a belt in WCF before.
 If you hold it for two months, you can cash it in and vacate it for a shot at any belt besides the World Title belt; if you hold it for three months, you can cash it in for a shot at the WCF World Heavyweight Championship.